omarelewa21/Bricks/README.md

 A new Design is adapted

-1- Takecare of elements naming and ids specially the password elements of the form 2- Design for mobile the completed section
+1- Change the main menu for mobile screens

-DONE
+2- Add dropdowns to main menu

-1- First section large screen completed
+3- Complete the 2 footers
-2- Tooltips added to vertical menu
+4-